otammato/Prometheus_Grafana_Kubernetes_EKS_Monitoring/README.md

 <br>
 <br>

-2. Launch the terraform templates to create infrastructure and a Kubernetes cluster
+2. Launch the terraform templates to create infrastructure and a Kubernetes cluster on AWS EKS.

     ```
     terraform init